 There are lots of ways to read the blog.
 You can read the last 10 posts on the blog’s Home Page, most recent at the top.
 You can search for specific content using the search function.
 You can read posts by category by clicking on the category name at the top of the page.
 You can view a Table of Contents by clicking on it on the left side of the home page.
 The Table of Contents is updated a couple of times a year, and it lists the posts within a category.
 You can see a list of all posts by clicking on “List of all posts” on the left side of the home page.
 And finally, you can browse previous posts by month by clicking on the Archive menu, which is on the left side of the home page.

-The thumbnails of the graphs are a little small when viewed embedded in a post.
-To see the full sized image, click on the graph.
-When you’re done looking at the graph, use your browsers “back” function to return to the post.
+The thumbnails of the graphics are a little small when viewed embedded in a post.
+To see the full sized image, click on it.
+When you’re done looking at the image, use your browsers “back” function to return to the post.

 My name is John May.
 I’m a retired psychologist.
 For four years I had the privilege of leading the City of Creve Coeur’s efforts to conduct a GHG inventory and develop a climate action plan, and I’ve also been involved with a number of other municipal GHG inventories/climate action plans in one way or another.